dojo/framework/docs/en/testing/introduction.md

 });
 ```

-Using the `setChildren` method of an assertion template with a wrapped testing node, `WrappedHeader` in this case, will return an assertion template with the updated virtual DOM structure.
-This resulting assertion template can then be used to test widget output.
+Using the `setChildren` method of an assertion with a wrapped testing node, `WrappedHeader` in this case, will return an assertion with the updated virtual DOM structure.
+This resulting assertion can then be used to test widget output.

 [dojo cli]: https://github.com/dojo/cli
 [intern]: https://theintern.io/